Kirkdale

 The original parish churches emerged at about this time.
 A parish was a district that supported a church by payment of tithes in return for spiritual services.
 Some churches were linked to manor houses and others originated as the districts of missioning monasteries.
 The church at Whitby was near a major settlement, whilst the church of St Gregory’s at Kirkdale was located remotely in a dale.
 By 1145, Kirkdale was described as the church of Welburn.
 Recent excavations tend to confirm the view that an important church was at Kirkdale (John Rushton, The History of Ryedale, 2003, 19).

 In contrast to the trackless moorland wilderness haunted by wild beasts and outlaws where Lastingham was built, in Kirkdale, an ancient route from north to south descended out of Bransdale to form a crossroads with an ancient route from west to east along the southern edge of the moors.
 Travellers needed shelter, medical attention and perhaps spiritual sustenance.
-It may well have been to provide these Christian ministrations and to teach the gospel in the region that a small community of monks was established there as a minster (Latin monasterium) dedicated to Gregory the Great, as an English Apostle.
-Inside the Minster, two finely decorated stone tomb covers, generally agreed to date from the eighth century, hint that this early church had wealthy patrons, perhaps royal patrons at least one of whom may have been venerated in Kirkdale as a saint.
+It may well have been to provide these Christian ministrations and to teach the gospel in the region that a small community of monks or a priest was established there as a minster dedicated to Gregory the Great, as an English Apostle.
+The two finely decorated stone tomb covers, generally agreed to date from the eighth century, hint that this early church had wealthy patrons, perhaps royal patrons.

 Pope Gregory had encouraged the conversion of pagan holy places to Christianity and the church at Kirkbymoorside is near a large burial mound.